Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 Feel free to join us or reach out with an email at [webmasters.itaca@gmail.com](mailto:webmasters.itaca@gmail.com).

-In particular, feel free to join our [Google group](mailto:progettoitaca+subscribe@googlegroups.com) sending a subscription email (it can have arbitrary subject and body), and our [Facebook group](https://www.facebook.com/groups/507590330041282/).
+In particular, feel free to join our [Mailing List](mailto:progettoitaca+subscribe@googlegroups.com) sending a subscription email (it can have arbitrary subject and body), and our [Facebook group](https://www.facebook.com/groups/507590330041282/).
 Follow us on [Twitter](https://twitter.com/progetto_itaca), before Elon kills it for good.